BlessingSanusi/project-3/README.md

 ## Technology Used

-* MongoDB for darabase
+* MongoDB for database

-* Express & Node for backend
+* Express & Node for backend development

-* React for front end
+* React for front end development

 * Redux for state management

 * Chartjs for dashboard ui

 * Bootstrap

 ## Api